plume-sig/zk-nullifier-sig/README.md

 We hope that wallets integrate the javascript, rust, or C repositories for both software and hardware signature generation, and dapps integrate the zk proof in the circuits/ directory.

-If you would like to get a grant to create PLUME applications or improve the library, we have grants available from Ethereum Foundation PSE and Gitcoin Grants, and would give grants for any PRs to the repository!
-There are projects ideas both below in the README, as well as bountied every issue in Github has a $50 bounty on it.
-Feel free to pick one up, and dm us on Twitter/Telegram (@yush_g) for guidance and help, or join the discussion in the public channel in the [PSE Discord](https://discord.gg/pse) for progress updates and community questions!
-This work was generously funded and supported by 0xPARC, Gitcoin donors, and EF PSE, and exists only due to the valuable work by contributors to this Github such as yush_g, Oren Yomtov, Richard Liu, Blake M Scurr, Piotr Roslaniec, Vu Voth, Weijie Koh, and Vivek Bhupatiraju who directly contributed to the code.
-Thanks to Poseidon Labs for a [V2 proposal](https://www.notion.so/PLUME-Discussion-6f4b7e7cf63e4e33976f6e697bf349ff) and Weiking Chen for his filed issues, and our auditors (0xbok), as well as all of the folks [acknowledged in the research paper](https://aayushg.com/thesis.pdf) and [blog post](https://blog.aayushg.com/posts/plume).

 ## Installation

 To install our [npm package](https://www.npmjs.com/package/plume-sig) for JS/TS, do